-- 3.4.1 Turn on the isolation valve.
-Depress the control lever fully downwards to the position marked.
+- 3.4.1 Depress the control lever fully downwards to the position marked "Z".
 Hold down the control lever for a few seconds to allow the gas to reach the pilot. - 3.4.2 The fire will then begin its ignition sequence.
 If the pilot does not light, continue to press the control lever until ignition occurs.
-The pilot flame can be seen by looking underneath the front ceramic rail, above the burner heat shield, at the front left hand side of the fuelbed.
-When the pilot has lit, continue to hold the control lever down for 5-10 seconds to allow the thermocouple to heat up, before releasing the lever apply one firm downwards push to ensure that the f.s.d. valve is fully latched, if the pilot goes out when the control lever is released, repeat the lighting sequence. - 3.4.3 After lighting, move control lever up to the high position and the main burner will light.
-It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the the control lever set to high. - 3.4.4 The gas control can be moved from the High to Low position to give the desired heat output. - 3.4.5 To turn the fire off, FULLY raise the control lever to the OFF position. - WARNING : If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.
+When the pilot has lit, continue to hold the control lever down for 5-10 seconds to allow the thermocouple to heat up, before releasing the lever apply one firm downwards push to ensure that the f.s.d. valve is fully latched, if the pilot goes out when the control lever is released, repeat the lighting sequence.
+In the unlikely event of a failure of the igniter, firstly check the operation of the 1.5V battery and if necessary replace with a 'AA' size alkaline battery.

+It is important that only an alkaline battery is used, otherwise premature battery failure and leakage may result. - 3.4.3 After lighting, move control lever up to the high position and the main burner will light.
+It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the control lever set to the high position.
+The gas control can be moved from the High to Low position to give the desired heat output.